wilsonism/geo702/syllabus.md

 ## IV.
 Required Texts

-There are several required texts for this course.
-Plan ahead to gain access to these texts.
+There are 12 required books for this course.
+Please plan ahead.

 ## V. Assignments, Activities, and Grading